 - Diaper sacks: These are nice and small and can contain poop, barf and all the things that ail you.
 We used these ones from Munchkin.

-- Travel wipes*: Anything that seals really well.
+- Travel wipes: Anything that seals really well.
 Nothing worse than a dried out wipe.
-WaterWipes makes a nice travel size.
+Anything in a travel size.

 - Travel hand sanitizer: Sometimes wipes just aren’t enough.
 Ew.
 We used Dr. Bronner’s Organic Lavender Hand Sanitizer.

 - Spare baby clothes: We popped in a spare onesie and sleeper for each bag.
 You could probably get away with one set of larger clothes, but I felt like I could cheat a diaper more than clothes.
 That might just be me.